Martinique

 Be sure to bring water, proper shoes and appropriate weather gear.

 At the southern tip, located near Sainte-Anne, you’ll find soft white sand and gentle clear waters.
 Though it’s popular with locals and travelers alike it rarely feels crowded.
 Spend relaxing hours swimming, sampling snacks from local vendors or walking the shoreline into sunset.
-Calm water, shady palm trees, and food vendors make it great for a day trip.

 Les Salines Beach